SAP/openui5-docs/docs/Step_37_Content_Density_d935dbf.md

-The content density is compact on desktop devices and cozy on touch-enabled devices<a name="loiod935dbf196d34997bf1ac42ac3e81579__fig_r1j_pst_mr"/>
+<a name="loiod935dbf196d34997bf1ac42ac3e81579__fig_r1j_pst_mr"/>The content density is compact on desktop devices and cozy on touch-enabled devices

  ![](loio04b6669bbc8a4524be5a998ad78544ac_HiRes.png "The content density is compact on desktop devices and cozy on touch-enabled
 					devices")